LOCAL TRANSIT UPDATES

 In response to COVID-19 developments, local transit providers are reducing and adjusting their transit schedules.
 In the interest of public service, TBARTA is posting the latest changes below, please click the link of your transit provider for more information.

-- Route 275LX: Service operating ONLY between the Wiregrass Park-and-Ride and the University Area Transit Center
+Route 275LX: Regular schedule, operating ONLY between Wiregrass Park-n-Ride and University Area Transit Center

 HART Customer Service Centers will remain open.
 It is recommended riders travel for essential purposes only.
 HART is NOT an emergency transportation provider.